Sanada Yukimura: Legends and popular depiction

 According to primary historical sources and personal letters, he was never referred to as Yukimura.
 That name surfaced in a military novel written during the Edo period and has since been popularized in modern plays, books, novels, and different media of entertainment.
 The historical documents use his historical name "Nobushige".

 A legend says that Yukimura had ten heroes who took an active role at the battles at Osaka Castle.
 They were called the Sanada Ten Braves, a group of ninja.

 A myth says he indeed managed to kill Ieyasu, but the Ogoshō was replaced by a kagemusha (a decoy or doppelganger) called Ogasawara Hidemasa.
-This myth is a testimony to the respect modern Japanese have for Yukimura's skills as a military commander.
+This myth is testimony to the respect modern Japanese have for Yukimura's skills as a military commander.

-Another legend states that in the Winter of 1614, Tokugawa Ieyasu sent an envoy to Yukimura with a notice that, if he were to abandon the Toyotomi cause, that he would give his entire prefecture of Shinano and 400,000 koku.
+Another legend states that in the winter of 1614, Tokugawa Ieyasu sent an envoy to Yukimura with a notice that, if he were to abandon the Toyotomi cause, he would give him the entire prefecture of Shinano and 400,000 koku.
 Yukimura laughed and posted the notice on the wall for all in the castle to see.